krakenjs/kraken-js/migrating-to-1.0.md

 }
 ```

-The above config will translate to follows while kraken sets up your app's view engine internally:
+The above config will translate to the following, when kraken sets up your app's view engine internally:

 ```
 app.engine('html', consolidate.swig);